konstantint/task-timer/task-timer.spec.md

 -   **Framework**: React 18+
 -   **Language**: TypeScript
+-   **Build Tool**: Vite
--   **Styling**: Tailwind CSS, loaded via CDN for rapid, utility-first styling.
+-   **Styling**: Tailwind CSS, integrated into the build process via PostCSS.
 -   **State Management**:
     -   React Hooks (`useState`, `useEffect`, `useCallback`, `useMemo`).
     -   A central custom hook, `useTimers`, encapsulates all logic for timer state management and `localStorage` synchronization.
 This promotes separation of concerns and reusability.
--   **Execution Environment**: The application runs entirely client-side in the browser.
-It uses an `importmap` to load React dependencies from a CDN, requiring no local build step.
+-   **Execution Environment**: The application is developed using a Node.js environment with Vite's dev server.
+For production, it is compiled into static HTML, JS, and CSS files in a `dist/` directory.
 -   **Data Storage**:
     -   `localStorage` is used for persistence.
     -   The entire array of timers is serialized to a JSON string and stored under a single key (`react-timers-list`).